x-cmd/official-doc/docs/enhance/ls.md

 - **Information**: Displays the extended properties of the file, as well as standard file system information, such as permissions, size, and the date and time the file was created and updated.
 - **Tree view**: The standard Tree tool is built in.
 - **Git support**: View the staged and unstaged status of each file, right in the standard view.
 Also applies to the tree view to get a high-level overview of the repository.
-## Command options
+## Options

 > `x ls` command options are almost but not exactly the same as `ls`

 -1 , --oneline
-:   Each row displays one entry
+:   Display one entry per line

 -G , --grid
-: Display entries as grids (default)
+: Display entries as a grid (default)

 -l , --long
-: Display extension details and properties
+: Display extended file metadata as a table

 -R , --recurse
-:  Recurse to the directory
+:  Recurse into directories

 -T , --tree
-: ==Recursively into a directory as a tree==
+: ==Recurse into directories as a tree==

 -x , --across
 : Sort the grid, not down

 -F , --classify
-: Displays type indicators by filename
+: Display type indicator by file names

 --icons
 : Display icons

 --no-icons
-: Do not display icons (always overwrite -- icons)
+: Don't display icons (always overwrite -- icons)

-### Filtering options
+### Filtering and sorting options

 -a , --all
-: ==Shows hidden and dot-prefixed files==
+: ==Show hidden and 'dot' files==

 -d , --list-dirs
-: Lists directories like normal files
+: List directories as files; don't list their contents

 -L , --level=(depth)
-: Limit the recursion depth
+: Limit the depth of recursion

 -r , --reverse
-: Reverse sort order
+: Reverse the sort order

 -s , --sort=(field)
 : Which field to sort by